elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We should use elem.style.display and set the value to an empty string.</div><br />
   <div><strong>Technical Response:</strong> There are two approaches to resetting a style property.
-The novice approach involves the use of the “delete elem.style.display”, but this approach is not recommended.
+The novice approach involves using the “delete elem.style.display”, but the specification does not recommend this approach.
 We should use elem.style.display and set the value to an empty string.
-If we set style.display to an empty string, then the browser applies CSS classes and its built-in styles normally, as if there were no such style.display property at all.
+If we set style.display to an empty string, then the browser generally applies CSS classes and its built-in styles as if there were no such style.display property at all.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />